Seared Ahi Tuna Tataki

 - Make the dressing by whisking together the ginger, soy sauce, lemon juice and remaining sliced garlic.
 Season to taste with salt and pepper.

 - Thinly slice the tuna, and divide between the plates.
-Drizzle the dressing over the tuna, then garnish with cilantro, scallion, chili and a drizzle of a little more olive oil.
+Drizzle the dressing over the tuna, then garnish with cilantro, scallion, chili, and an additional drizzle of olive oil.

 - Enjoy immediately.